Hedgehog fungus: benefits, dosage, contraindications

 Autoimmune diseases: avoid

-Lion's Mane appears to stimulate immune function.
+Lion's mane appears to stimulate immune function.